aensley/turbo-broccoli/_pages/Turbo-Broccoli.md

 ## Usage

-To enable the Turbo Broccoli theme in your GitHub Pages site, simple specify:
+To enable the Turbo Broccoli theme in your GitHub Pages site, simply specify:

 ```yaml
 remote_theme: aensley/turbo-broccoli